FutureWorkshops/FWTClock/README.md

 ##How to use FWTClockView: configure

 The FWTClockView is just a basic container for all the views needed for the UI: the background, the hands, the ring.
 The clock view, during the first layout, reads the *subviewsMask* and, if needed, creates the default subviews otherwise its simply sets the bounds and the center point to the subviews.
 You can access each of the default subviews and adjust their appearance (see below for further details) or you can easily replace with your own custom UIView subclass.
-It's not mandatory but you can specify the frame for each single subview using a rectangle in the unit coordinate space.
+It's not mandatory but you can also specify the frame for each single subview using a rectangle in the unit coordinate space.

 **backgroundView** the background of the clock